dovrosenberg/fvtt-autocomplete-mentions/README.md

 - Insert references to actors, items, journals (and pages), scenes, and roll tables.
 - Quickly create new documents (actors, etc.) with a couple of keystrokes, simultaneous inserting a reference to the newly created element into the editor.
+- Inserts references as pure UUID so that the link text updates when the name of the referenced item changes

 ## How it works
 - Typing @ in any* Foundry VTT editor will pop open a context menu where you can select the type of document.